 Every year in January, Cast of Wonders takes the month off to recharge our batteries, plan the year ahead, and highlight some of our favourite episodes.
 As part of joining the Escape Artists family, this year we’re pulling out all the stops.
 We’re running 10 staff pick episodes over the month, each one hosted by a different member of the Cast of Wonders crew.

 We hope you enjoy slush reader and community manager Dani Daly’s favorite story from 2015, Above Decks by Terry Ibele and narrated by Phil Lunt.
-The story originally aired August 23, 2015 as Episode 175.
+The story originally aired August 23, 2015 as Cast of Wonders 175.

 by Tery Ibele